 Wind is an often overlooked element, but it can desiccate leaves and even dry the soil.
 Plants in windy locations, including on rooftops and near roads, may need more water than plants in sheltered locations.

 Sandy soil drains quickly.
 You could get a downpour in the morning and the soil will be dry by the afternoon.
 Conversely, clay soil holds onto moisture and should not be watered again until it has sufficiently drained.
 However, overly dry clay will take awhile to begin absorbing water.
 The initial water will roll off, like watering a brick.
-You will need to really soak hard clay before water will penetrate.
+You'll need to really soak hard clay before water will penetrate.

 The way to improve both sandy and clay soil is to incorporate lots of organic matter, like compost, leaf mold or well-rotted manure.
 Organic matter lightens clay soil and helps sand retain moisture long enough for plant roots to access it.
 But organic matter continues decomposing in the soil and is used up by the organisms that live there, so this is not a one-time fix.
 You will need to continually amend your soil with it, every year.
 The best time to do this is before you plant your annuals or when you are swapping out spring and summer annuals for a fall garden.
-Add a 2-4 inch layer of organic matter to the surface and turn it in or simply let it get worked into the soil and you dig holes for the plants.
+Add up to a four-inch layer of organic matter to the surface and turn it in or simply let it get worked into the soil and you dig holes for the plants.

 Annuals planted in flower beds may not need as much water as those in containers.
 That, of course, depends on how well draining the soil is and how much competition for water they are receiving from other nearby plants.
 Newly planted annuals will need extra water as they become established, but once they are growing and flowering, you may be able to get by with watering once or twice a week.
 It all depends on the other considerations listed here.